-In early 2021, I wrote a blog post about smart canes, why they usually are hipe, and why canes have the design elements that make them so versatile.
-This blog post got a couple orders of magnitude more traffic than I expected, and based on the feedback I have received, it was much more educational than I would have expected.
+In early 2021, I wrote a blog post about smart canes, why they usually are hipe, and why canes have design elements that make them so versatile.
+This blog post got a couple orders of magnitude more traffic than I expected, and based on the feedback I have received, it was educational for many people.
 It has been posted on many peoples blogs, and even Hacker News.
-I want to make sure the positive reseption of my article is used to guide the industry in an appropriate direction, and generate new useful technologies, instead of being synical and bashing anyone who may have the thought to attach something to a cane.
+I want to make sure the positive reception of my article is used to guide the industry in an appropriate direction, and generate new useful technologies, instead of being synical and bashing anyone who may have the thought to attach something to a cane.
 I will do this by explaining some of the drawbacks to having objects on a cane, and travel implements we could design that would achieve useful goals for blind people, while being more robust.

 What does a cane do anyway?

 Humans make it move back and forth for a long time